-Note: Existing (that is, pre-15.5) web indexes must be recreated to add the abstracts.
+Note: Existing web indexes must be recreated to add the abstracts.
 This is a one-time operation that could take a while on a large site and is better left to be scheduled by the administrator.
-(See the documentation for the REINDEX command in Section 6.2.2 List Management Functions.)
+(See the documentation for the REINDEX command in Section 14.2.2 List Management Functions.)
 The abstract is either generated implicitly from the existing text of the message, or it may be specified explicitly by the use of a tag in the message.